jchoi408/image2colorpalette/README.md

 ![graduation](./kanye_graduation_cover.png)

-Once the image is in RGB format, we can insert it into the `image2colorpalette()` function and store it as a variable..
+Once the image is in RGB format, we can insert it into the `image2colorpalette()` function and store it as a variable.
 The default `palette_size` is 10, but we are going to extract 30 colors.
-Higher resolution images and the large palette sizes can definitely affect performance and potentially increase run-time.
+Higher resolution images and large palette sizes can definitely affect performance and potentially increase run-time.

 ``` python
 import image2colorpalette